 Don’t forget to take my poll at the end of this post.

 This question was a simple in 2012.
 We made tremendous gains in our financial and personal lives from 2008 to 2012.
 This was easy because the US economy was in the midst of a huge recession in 2008.
 By 2012, the economy had recovered somewhat and the rising tide lifted all boats.
 We were also making great income and I was saving all of the paychecks from my job in 2011 and 2012.
 Our net worth increased over 60% from 2008 to 2012 and it gave me the confidence to leave my engineering career.

 This question is actually a trick question.
-All of us who are of working age should be continuously improving our financial situations.
+All of us who are of working age should be able to keep improving our financial situations over time.
 Even setbacks like unemployment should be temporary and can be overcome.
-Unless you have a serious long term issue such as a chronic health condition, your financial situation should be improving.
+Unless you have a serious long term issue such as a chronic health condition, you should be better off than 4 years ago.